New Jersey Turnpike: Tolls

 The New Jersey Turnpike is a closed-system toll road, using a system of long-distance tickets, obtained once by the motorist upon entering and surrendered upon exiting at toll gates.
 The toll fee depends on the distance traveled—longer distances result in higher tolls.
-As of 1 January 2023, the automobile toll from exit 1 to exit 18 is $19.45 using cash and $19.42 using E-ZPass electronic toll collection.
+As of 1 January 2023, the automobile toll from exit 1 to exit 18 is $20.05 using cash and $20.01 using E-ZPass electronic toll collection.
 If the ticket is lost, the driver must pay the highest toll fee upon exiting.
 In September 2000, the turnpike introduced E-ZPass electronic toll collection.
 Discounts were available to all users of the E-ZPass system until 2002.
 The cost to implement the E-ZPass system forced the NJTA to eliminate the discounts during peak hours and instead impose a $1 per month E-ZPass fee to account holders.
 E-ZPass customers with NJ accounts still receive a discount during off-peak hours, when the automobile toll from exit 1 to exit 18 is $14.15.
 Cash customers do not receive this discount.
 Four toll plazas on the turnpike have Express E-ZPass lanes, allowing E-ZPass customers to travel through toll areas at highway speeds, thanks to the addition of E-ZPass sensors on an overhead gantry.
-These high-speed toll gates are located at the northern terminus of the road on both the Western Spur and the Eastern Spur, the southern terminus in Carneys Point, and on the Pennsylvania Turnpike Extension.
+These high-speed toll gates are located at the northern terminus of the road on both the Western Spur and the Eastern Spur, the southern terminus in Carneys Point Township, and on the Pennsylvania Turnpike Extension.
 At each location, traditional E-ZPass and cash lanes are also available.
 Every toll lane on the turnpike accepts E-ZPass.

-The non-tolled I-295, which parallels the turnpike for much of its southern length, is often used as an alternate route for shunpiking by locals and through travelers alike; before the expansion of the exit 1 toll plaza, this route was promoted through signage and radio announcements from the New Jersey State Police as a bypass of summer congestion at the plaza.
+The non-tolled I-295, which parallels the turnpike for much of its southern length, is often used as an alternate route for shunpiking by locals and through travelers alike; before the replacement of the exit 1 toll plaza, this route was promoted through signage and radio announcements from the New Jersey State Police as a bypass of summer congestion at the plaza.

 On March 24, 2020, the NJTA temporarily suspended cash toll collection because of the COVID-19 pandemic.
 Drivers without E-ZPass transponders had their license plates photographed at the toll plazas and were sent bills in the mail.
 Cash collection resumed on May 19 of that year.

-The Turnpike and the Garden State Parkway raised tolls in 2020 and 2021 and, in its 2023 budget, called for another toll increase of 7.4% in 2023.
-The NJTA said the increase was due to “…pressures on discretionary travel and costs due to an inflation rate of 8.3%....”
+The turnpike and the Garden State Parkway raised tolls in 2020 and 2021 and, in its 2023 budget, called for another toll increase of 7.4% in 2023.
+The NJTA said the increase was due to "pressures on discretionary travel and costs due to an inflation rate of 8.3%".